 When you run a multilingual Shopify store, you are at a better chance of increasing your market share in terms of customers, followed by increased popularity and brand recognition on a global scale.

-No, the benefits dont end here when you use a multi-language Shopify store, you are at a higher chance of topping the charts of Google SEO over more than one language, improving the credibility of your brand, ultimately offering improved revenue.
+No, the benefits don’t end here when you use a multi-language Shopify store, you are at a higher chance of topping the charts of Google SEO over more than one language, improving the credibility of your brand, and ultimately offering improved revenue.

 While these were some of the benefits in terms of revenue, you also have a higher chance of improving customer retention and decreasing cart abandonment rates.

-Ways of Adding Multi-Language Option to Your Shopify store
+Ways of Adding Multi-Language Options to Your Shopify store

 There are no second thoughts that Shopify is an excellent platform in terms of providing business.
 However, the lack of support for multilingual storefronts counts as a drawback that cannot be dealt with efficiently.